Aurélie Tran

 Aurélie Tran (born May 25, 2006) is a Canadian artistic gymnast.
 She represented Canada at the 2024 Summer Olympics.
-Additionally she was a member of the bronze medal-winning team at the 2023 Pan American Championships.
+Additionally she was a member of the bronze medal-winning teams at the 2023 and 2026 Pan American Championships and the 2023 Pan American Games.
+Individually she is the 2026 Pan American champion on the uneven bars.

 Early life and education

 Tran was born in Quebec City on May 25, 2006.
 She is of Vietnamese ancestry.
 She started gymnastics at age five and began competing two year later.

-In 2023, Tran announced that she will attend the University of Iowa.
+Tran is currently attending the University of Iowa, competing for their NCAA gymnastics team.

 Junior gymnastics career

 Tran competed at various Elite Canada and Canadian National Championships from 2018 to 2020.
 She made her international debut at International Gymnix in 2020 where she competed in the Challenge Division, winning two bronze medals.

 In 2021, Tran was the Elite Canada junior champion as well as the junior Canadian national champion.
 Toward the end of the year, she was selected to represent Canada at the 2021 Junior Pan American Games; she won bronze in the all-around behind Americans Katelyn Jong and Kailin Chio, as well as silver on the uneven bars.
 She was Canada's flag bearer for the opening ceremony of the event.